-Bill Bernstein, author, adviser: "Does this (three fund) portfolio seem overly simplistic, even amateurish?
+Bill Bernstein, author of The Four Pillars of Investing: "Does this (three fund) portfolio seem overly simplistic, even amateurish?
 Get over it.
 Over the next few decades, the overwhelming majority of all professional investors will not be able to beat it."

-Scott Burns, columnist, author: "The odd are really, really poor than any of us will do better than a low-cost broad index fund."
+Scott Burns, financial columnist: "The odd are really, really poor than any of us will do better than a low-cost broad index fund."

 Jonathan Burton, MarketWatch: "There are plenty of ways to complicate investing, and plenty of people who stand to make money from you as a result.
 So just think of a three-fund strategy as something you won't have to think about too much."

-Andrew Clarke, author: "If your stock portfolio looks very different from the broad stock market, you're assuming additional risk that may, or may not, pay off."
+Andrew Clarke, co-author of Wealth of Experience: "If your stock portfolio looks very different from the broad stock market, you're assuming additional risk that may, or may not, pay off."

-Jonathan Clements, auther and former Wall Street Journal columnist: "If you want a surefire strategy for outpacing most other U.S. stock investors, simply shovel money into an index fund that tracks a broad U.S. market index such as the Wilshire 5000 or the Russell 3000."
+Jonathan Clements, author of Main Street Money and Wall Street Journal columnist: "If you want a surefire strategy for outpacing most other U.S. stock investors, simply shovel money into an index fund that tracks a broad U.S. market index such as the Wilshire 5000 or the Russell 3000."